elli-codes/Real-Time-ESP32-CAM-MJPEG-Stream-Viewer-with-Python/README.md

 The graphical user interface is built with Tkinter.

-The GUI receives the extracted JPEG frames from the ESP32-CAM stream and displays them continuously in a Tkinter window.
+The GUI receives the extracted JPEG frames from the ESP32-CAM stream and displays them continuously in a Tkinter window.(main.py)

 The image processing pipeline is: